 When you first arrive at school, please come into reception.
+You will need:

-You will need to have your passport or ID card, 1x passport-sized photograph, a pen and a notebook with you.
-We will give you a written and spoken level test.
-We will also give you information about your course and show you round the school.
+- your passport or ID card,

+- 1x passport-sized photograph,

+- a pen and a notebook.

+We will give you a written and spoken level test, confirm your timetable and show you around the school.